Erika Davies

-Erika Davies, also professionally credited as Miss Erika Davies (born January 20, 1981), is an American jazz vocalist and actress.
-A San Diego-based performer singer-songwriter, Davies resides In California and gigs regularly.
+Erika Davies, also professionally credited as Miss Erika Davies (born January 20, 1981), is an American jazz vocalist.
+A San Diego–based performer and singer-songwriter, Davies resides in California and gigs regularly.

 Vocal stylings

 Davies sings in a retro, jazz, folk and lounge style.
 She is best known for her vocals on "I Love You, I Do", which was used in a US-wide car commercial by Subaru.

-Miss Davies has performed since 2004 mainly in the San Diego area and has released 5 albums.
-All Of Erika Davies' Albums: Creecho Habecktoe 2007, Galaxy Lakes 2011, Part The Sea 2013, In Love With Someone 2015 and Supernatural 2021 are available on iTunes, bandcamp and Amazon.com.
+Davies has performed since 2004 mainly in the San Diego area and has released five albums.

 Acting

-In 2016, Erika Davies starred in her first film "Cavern" titled after her ukulele song of the same name.
+In 2016, Erika Davies starred in her first film, Cavern, titled after her ukulele song of the same name.
 The film was accepted into Cannes Film Festival Court Métrage.